1999 F-117A shootdown: Attempt to destroy the wreckage

 Photographs show that the aircraft struck the ground at low speed in an inverted position, and that the airframe remained relatively intact.
 F-15E Strike Eagles armed with AGM-130 missiles were immediately put on alert for a mission to destroy the wreckage, but by the time it could positively determine the crash site, a CNN crew and other civilians had arrived there.
 The resulting capture of the wreckage by Yugoslav forces surprised analysts and pilots.
 Paul G. Kaminski, who played a major role in the F-117's development, argued that despite the aircraft's service reaching 15 years, "there are things in that airplane, while they may not be leading technologies today in the United States, are certainly ahead of what some potential adversaries have." and clarified that he feared the development of foreign stealth aircraft more than the counter-stealth technology.
 Conversely, the US government downplayed the impact, arguing the F-117 was based on 1970s technology, the military had revealed its existence in 1988, and the aircraft often appeared at air shows.
 General Bruce A. Carlson stated that if Serbia gave the wreckage to Russia, the result would be minimal.

 On April 2, the Yugoslav government announced its intention to hand over pieces of the downed F-117 to Russian authorities.
 A Russian trade delegation visited the site, and salvaged materials and systems components.
 Russian officials later confirmed they had examined the wreckage, contributing to the development of the Sukhoi Su-57 fighter and under development Tupolev PAK DA bomber.
 China also allegedly purchased wreckage parts, contributing to the Chengdu J-20 fighter.
 Chinese military and intelligence collaboration with Yugoslavia, including surrounding the wreckage, is speculated to have played a role in the United States bombing of the Chinese embassy in Belgrade on 7 May 1999.
 In 2011, Croatian admiral Davor Domazet-Lošo, military chief of staff in 1999, told the BBC that Chinese agents had scoured the area where the F-117 "disintegrated", buying recovered components from local farmers.
-The BBC also cited a anonymous senior Serbian military official that components were recovered by "souvenir collectors", and some were then transferred to "foreign military attaches".
+The BBC also cited an anonymous senior Serbian military official that components were recovered by "souvenir collectors", and some were then transferred to "foreign military attaches".